emmajanedrews/base-template/_posts/2017-08-14-should-you-make-a-backup-offer.md

 {% include pullquote.html %}

-In fact, we’ve got less than two months on the market.
+In fact, we’ve got less than two months of inventory on the market.
 With as few options as there are, backup deals must sometimes be considered.
-The lack of choices has also lead buyers to feel nervous about settling on a particular deal.
+The lack of choices has lead buyers to feel nervous about settling on a particular deal.

 The low inventory has also contributed to a lot of bidding wars. **Ironically, sometimes when a buyer wins a bidding war, they will experience buyer’s remorse** and feel as if they’ve spent too much.
 At this point, some buyers will simply back out.